john-james-ai/BreastCancerDetection/jbook/content/02_image_prep/02_artifact/01_threshold.md

 ```

 {numref}`triangle` was taken from the original paper and geometrically depicts the triangle threshold method.
 The threshold is selected by first normalizing the dynamic range and the counts of the intensity histogram to values in [0,1].
 A line is then constructed between the histogram peak and the tip of the long tail.
 Point A is selected at the base of the histogram bin that has the maximum perpendicular distance from the ‘peak-to-tip’ line.
 The threshold is set to A $+\delta \ge 0$.

-The triangle method assumes pixel intensity distributions with a maximum peak near one end of the histogram and searches for thresholds towards the other end.
-Hence, this method is particularly well suited for images with highly skewed pixel intensity distributions with a single dominant peak and one or more weak peaks.

 This method was applied to four test images of varying breast densities, contrast, abnormalities, and diagnoses. {numref}`threshold_triangle_fig` shows the original images (a)-(d), the binary images (e)-(h), the segmentation results (i)-(l), and the triangle histograms with thresholds annotated (m)-(p).